Orff Training

 Orff training introduces participants to the Orff-Schulwerk process of music education.
 While doing coursework in basic pedagogy, recorder, and movement, participants will not only discover how to ‘process teach’ in a way that makes sense to kids, but they will discover their own musicianship and teaching strengths.
 Orff-Schulwerk focuses on creating music in a deep and meaningful way through singing, speaking, body percussion, instruments, movement, and more.

-Our Level III Orff Training is approved by the American Orff-Schulwerk Association (AOSA) and is sponsored by the University of Mary Music Department.
+Orff training at the University of Mary is approved by the American Orff-Schulwerk Association (AOSA) and is sponsored by the University of Mary's music department.

 Kodály Training

-Kodály training introduces participants to the Kodály method of music education.
-Level I training focuses on kindergarten through second-grade curriculum sequencing and personal musicianship.
-Participants will do coursework in pedagogy, folk song collection, conducting, choir, and musicianship.
+Kodály training introduces participants to the Kodály method of music education with curriculum sequencing and personal musicianship.
+Level I training covers kindergarten to second grade.
+Level II training covers third and fourth grade.
+Level III training covers fifth grade and beyond.
+Participants will complete coursework in pedagogy, folk song collection, conducting, choir, and musicianship.

-Our Kodály Level I Training follows recommended guidelines set forth by the Organization of American Kodály Educators (OAKE) and is sponsored by the University of Mary Music Department.
+Our Kodály training follows recommended guidelines set forth by the Organization of American Kodály Educators (OAKE) and is sponsored by the University of Mary music department.

 Instructors